7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 #### Host header

 I used `mail.com` and `google.com` as the hosts for testing--they both redirect.
 At some point, I decided to convert everything to `HTTP/1.1`.  `HTTP/1.1` _requires_ a `Host` header, and I found that even `HTTP/1.0` wouldn't work correctly without a Host header.
-I read something that said proxies may require the Host header.
+I read something that said proxies, i.e. something that stands between the client and the host, may require the Host header.

 #### Connection header